Laquintasaura: Palaeoecology

+The small theropod Tachiraptor lived with and likely preyed upon Laquintasaura.

 The ecosystem that Laquintasaura lived in is thought to represent an alluvial plain, with both arid and humid seasons.
 The early theropod dinosaur Tachiraptor would have lived alongside Laquintasaura, and likely preyed upon it.
 The sauropod dinosaur Perijasaurus also hails from the La Quinta Formation, but is thought to have lived at a later time near the end of the Early Jurassic, around 175 million years ago.
 Laquintasaura is thought to have been primarily herbivorous, but the unusually tall structure of the teeth are reminiscent of carnivorous animals, indicating they may have also eaten things like small insects as part of their diet.
 Similar omnivorous behaviour has been suggested in the fellow primitive ornithischian Lesothosaurus, as well as more tentatively in taxa like Agilisaurus, Hypsilophodon, and Orodromeus before disappearing in more derived relatives such as iguanodontians.

 The taphonomy of the Laquintasaura bonebed remains incompletely studied.
 The remains are thought to have undergone some degree of low-energy transport, but the lack of any damage to the bones, or signs of plant root damage or insect boring holes, indicate the remains were not exposed for a long time prior to burial.
 The bonebed is entirely devoid of microfossils, invertebrates, or plant remains, and is palynologically barren; the only other animal found at the site is the scant remains of Tachiraptor.
 All of this indicates the four or more individuals at the site likely died together and maybe have lived together in life, indicative of social behaviour.
 Herding is known in ornithischians of the Late Jurassic and Cretaceous, but its presence in Laquintasaura would be the first recognized in such an early member of the group (though more recent research has also indicated presence in the genus Lesothosaurus).